 Equity: Stock and Vesting Schedules

 Equity is often the most confusing and intriguing part of a compensation package at a startup.
-Equity refers to ownership of the company, and this can be extremely valuable if the company ever sells or goes public (learn more about startup fundraising here and in our eBook, How to Get a Job at a Startup).
+Equity refers to ownership of the company, and this can be extremely valuable if the company ever sells or goes public (learn more about startup fundraising here).

 What’s important to know here is that no employee is ever “given” equity.
 Instead, employees often receive stock options, which are the option to purchase equity in the company at a heavily discounted price.
 You also are not given all of your stock options up front; rather, you earn an increasing amount of options over a four-year period.
 That four-year period is often referred to as a vesting schedule.
 The typical vesting schedule gives you one-fourth of your options at the end of your first year, and then 1/48th every month after that.
 Once your options vest, you have the right to purchase them (or not).

 Getting into a company early has a big impact on the amount of stock options you receive and at what price.
 If you join a company early, you are often rewarded with a higher number of options at a much lower price.
 As the company matures, the risk gets lower and its ability to pay market-rate salaries improve, so you will typically receive fewer stock options and at a higher purchase price.